-Indicates additional court positions, not Family Court funded, that the local chief district court judge assigns to family court, such as trial court coordinators, judicial assistants, and the six grant-funded access and visitation coordinators.
+^{} Indicates additional court positions, not Family Court funded, that the local chief district court judge assigns to family court, such as court managers, court coordinators, court assistants, and the six grant-funded access and visitation coordinators.
 There are a total of 44 family court-funded positions.